Psychotronic Video: Psychotronic books

 Prior to the appearance of the second version of the magazine, Ballantine Books published The Psychotronic Encyclopedia of Film (1983), an 815-page compilation of mini-reviews of over 3,000 cult films.
 The book was written by Weldon with editorial assistance from Charles Beesley, Fangorias Bob Martin, and Akira Fitton.
 The foreword by Christopher Cerf credited the success of the original fanzine as direct inspiration for the publication of the book.
 A second book was scheduled to be published by a company called Pharos in the fall of 1992, but it did not come out.
-In 1996, St. Martin's Press published Weidon's 672-page The Psychotronic Video Guide to Film.
+In 1996, St. Martin's Press published Weidon's 672-page The Psychotronic Video Guide.